-- (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; and - (vi) there is no discharge above the soil surface or direct discharge to groundwater, lakes, rivers, artificial watercourses, modified watercourses, or natural wetlands including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; and - (vii) no stormwater, other surface water or groundwater infiltrates the wastewater treatment unit; and - (viii) stormwater, other surface water or groundwater is directed away from the land application system area; and - (ix) for any land application system that has been installed and was operational on 3 June 2016 or later the bottom of the soil infiltration surface is no less than 900 millimetres above the mean seasonal high groundwater table and any perched water. - (b) The discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water that does meet one or more of the conditions of Rule 28(a) is a discretionary activity.
+- (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; - (vi) there is no discharge above the soil surface or direct discharge to groundwater or to a lake, river, artificial watercourse, modified watercourse, or natural wetland including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; - (vii) no stormwater, other surface water or groundwater infiltrates the wastewater treatment unit; - (viii) stormwater, other surface water or groundwater is directed away from the land application system area; and - (ix) for any land application system that has been installed and was operational on 3 June 2016 or later the bottom of the soil infiltration surface is no less than 900 millimetres above the mean seasonal high groundwater table and any perched water. - (b) The discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water that does meet one or more of the conditions of Rule 28(a) is a discretionary activity.

-Rule 29 - Discharges of aerobically composted human excreta
+Rule 29 - Discharges of aerobically composted human excreta67

-- (a) The discharge of aerobically composted human excreta from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge occurs on the same landholding that the waterless composting toilet system is located on; and - (ii) the discharge comprises only contaminants normally associated with human excreta; and - (iii) the waterless composting toilet system is not used for the disposal of wastewater from chemical toilets; and - (iv) there is no contamination of any take of water for human consumption as a result of the discharge; and - (v) the material has been subject to aerobic compositing decomposition for at least 12 months from the last addition of raw human excreta and is worked into the soil immediately following the discharge; and - (vi) the material is not applied to any food crop for animal or human consumption unless the material has been subject to aerobic composting decomposition and storage for at least 24 months from the last addition of raw human excreta and is worked into the soil immediately following the discharge; and - (vii) the discharge onto or into land does not occur at a location where overland flow will result in contaminants reaching lakes, rivers, artificial watercourses, modified watercourses, natural wetlands or the coastal marine area; and - (viii) the working of the compost into the soil does not encounter any groundwater or perched water; and - (ix) the discharge is not within: - (1) 20 metres of any lakes, rivers, artificial watercourses, modified watercourses or natural wetlands; or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) 10 metres of a landholding boundary; or
+- (a) The discharge of aerobically composted human excreta from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge occurs on the same landholding that the waterless composting toilet system is located on; - (ii) the discharge comprises only contaminants normally associated with human excreta; - (iii) the waterless composting toilet system is not used for the disposal of wastewater from chemical toilets; - (iv) there is no contamination of any take of water for human consumption as a result of the discharge; - (v) the material has been subject to aerobic composting decomposition for at least 12 months from the last addition of raw human excreta and is worked into the soil immediately following the discharge; - (vi) the material is not applied to any food crop for animal or human consumption unless the material has been subject to aerobic composting decomposition and storage for at least 24 months from the last addition of raw human excreta and is worked into the soil immediately following the discharge; - (vii) the discharge onto or into land does not occur at a location where overland flow will result in contaminants reaching a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - (viii) the working of the compost into the soil does not encounter any groundwater or perched water; and - (ix) the discharge is not within: - (1) 20 metres of a lake, river, artificial watercourse, modified watercourse or natural wetland; or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) 10 metres of a landholding boundary; or